-- Amounts received by a client in other publicly assisted programs that are specifically for, or in reimbursement of, out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, etc.) to allow participation in a specific program; - d.
-A client services stipend.
-A Amounts received under a client services stipend is a modest amount (not to exceed \$200/month).
-A client service stipend is a modest amount received by a Public Housing clientresident for performing a service for PHAHHA or the owner, on a part-time basis, that enhances the quality of life in Public Housingthe development.
-Such services may include but are not limited to, fire patrol, hall monitoring, lawn maintenance, and client initiatives coordination.
-No client may receive more than one such stipend during the same period of time; and - e.
-Incremental earnings and/or benefits to any family member from participation in qualifying state or local employment training programs funded by HUD or in qualifying Federal, State, Tribal, or local employment training programs (including training programs not affiliated with the local government), and training of family members as client management staff.
-Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training programa limited period as determined in advance by PHA; - Temporary, non-recurring, or sporadic income (including gifts); - 12.14.
-Reparation payments paid by foreign governments pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - 13.15.
-Earned incomeings of dependent full-time students in excess of the amount of the deduction for a dependent in § 5.611 and as referenced in the Dependent Deduction section of this Plan.
-Additionally, \$480 for each full-time student 18 years old or older (excluding the head of the household and spouse); (unearned income of adult full-time students, i.e., SS, SSI, CS & DPA is counted) ( see MTW policy on Full-Time Student Income Exclusion;) - 14.16.
+- c.
+Amounts received by a client in other publicly assisted programs that are specifically for, or in reimbursement of, out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, etc.) to allow participation in a specific program; - d.
+Amounts received under a client services stipend (not to exceed \$200/month).
+A client service stipend is a modest amount received by a resident for performing a service for HHA or the owner, on a part-time basis, that enhances the quality of life in the development.
+Such services may include but are not limited to, fire patrol, hall monitoring, lawn maintenance, and client initiatives coordination. - e.
+Incremental earnings and/or benefits to any family member from participation in training programs funded by HUD or in qualifying Federal, State, Tribal, or local employment training programs (including training programs not affiliated with the local government), and training of family members as client management staff.
+Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training program; - 14.
+Reparation payments paid by foreign governments pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - 15.
+Earned income of dependent full-time students in excess of the amount of the deduction for a dependent in § 5.611 and as referenced in the Dependent Deduction section of this Plan.
+Additionally, see MTW policy on Full-Time Student Income Exclusion; - 16.
 Adoption assistance payments for a child in excess of the amount of the deduction for a dependent in § 5.611 and as referenced in the Dependent Deduction section of this Plan.

-Additionally, \$480 per adopted child (see MTW policy on Adoption Assistance Payment Exclusion;); - 17.
-Deferred periodic payments of Supplemental Security Income and Social Security benefits that are received in a lump sum paymentor in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts; - 15.18.
+Additionally, see MTW policy on Adoption Assistance Payment Exclusion; - 17.
+Deferred periodic payments of Supplemental Security Income and Social Security benefits that are received in a lump sum payment or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts; - 18.
 Payments related to aid and attendance under 38 U.S.C.
-1521 to veterans in need of regular aid and attendance.
+1521 to veterans in need of regular aid and attendance. - 19.
+Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling apartment; - 20.
+Payments made by or authorized by a State Medicaid agency (including through a managed care entity) or other State or Federal agency to a family to enable a family member who has a disability to reside in the family's assisted unit.
+Authorized payments may include payments to a member of the assisted family through the State Medicaid agency (including through a